Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 - [x] Improve support of various srid for geography and enable search for geometry.
 - [ ] Store the srid in geography directly.
 - [ ] Fix parsing check for doctrine and terraformer, for example with an open polygon.
+- [ ] Make the minimum version of Omeka 4.1 and remove checks of the database.

 Warning